nicoalba/spectro-assignment/writing-assignment.md

 ## `kubectl exec`

-Use the `kubectl exec` command allows you to execute a command directly inside a running container within a pod.
-It provides interactive access to the container's shell and environment, which is powerful for live debugging and troubleshooting
+Use the `kubectl exec` command to execute a command directly inside a running container within a pod.
+It provides interactive access to the container's shell and environment, which is powerful for live debugging and troubleshooting.

-Example output:
+### Example output and explanation

 ```shell
 $ kubectl exec frontend-deployment-78b7999885-2sk6j -- cat /etc/hosts